 If you get to that level, then you might say, “Well, I’m going to hold off.”
 But if you’re planning on succeeding, you start the hiring process now.
 Then by the time you find a great person, you’re here, you’re going to be like, “Thank goodness.
 I started to hire before.”
 And you’re going to go ahead and pull the trigger on that person and be able to go to the next level that you wouldn’t be able to get to.
 But what’s important here is I put 11 out of 12 here because you know, 11 out of his 12 months have been growth months per that definition.
 If your numbers are not good then you’re going to want to figure out what’s going on.

 If they’re just not big enough, the jumps aren’t big enough, you’re having to keep hitting this barrier…then you’ve got to ask yourself why?
 You’ve got to diagnose that.
 That’s something that I would love to help you guys do.
 If any of you guys have any questions, that is actually a new presentation that we put out.
 I put together a presentation on how we break down tax planning from a marketing sales and delivery process, how the pricing works, how the value proposition works, how you can add that into the business, if you’re currently doing tax preparation, or if you’re not, and you want to go straight into tax planning for doing CFO services.
 So, if you look at that, he did that on a combination of tax planning services, that growth spurt, tax planning services and some of our COVID related consulting services, some of our relief lending cares act, which is tax planning, and then also forecasting.
-So yeah, if you guys want to learn more about that and how that works I will have my team edit links on some of these posts.
+So yeah, if you guys want to learn more about accounting firm growth and how that works I will have my team edit links on some of these posts.
 I hope that you guys have an awesome rest of your day and I will talk to you guys soon.

 Please fill out the form below.